Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations: Numerical experiments

 \subsection{Kelvin-Helmholtz instability}

 When there is an initial velocity difference across a shear layer, small disturbance can grow over time, leading to the formation of vortices.
 This phenomenon is known as the Kelvin-Helmholtz instability.

-We consider the 2D NS equations in $\Omega=(0,1)^2$ without the external force.
-At the top and bottom boundaries of the domain $\Omega$, we apply the slip boundary conditions $\frac{\partial u}{\partial y}=0$ and $v=0$, while at the left and right sides of $\Omega$, we impose periodic boundary conditions.
-The initial condition is given by \cite{Phipp2019CMA}
+In this example, we consider the 2D incompressible NS equations in $\Omega=[0,1]^2$ without the external force.
+Slip boundary conditions, given by $\frac{\partial u}{\partial y}=0$ and $v=0$, are imposed along the top and bottom boundaries, while periodic boundary conditions are applied at the left and right boundaries.
+The initial condition reads as \cite{Phipp2019CMA}

 with the stream function